Nexenta/nexentastor-csi-driver/README.md

 ### Pre-provisioned volumes

-Driver can use already existing NexentaStor filesystem, in this case _PersistentVolume_ and _PersistentVolumeClaim_ should be configured.
+The driver can use already existing NexentaStor filesystem, in this case, _PersistentVolume_ and _PersistentVolumeClaim_ should be configured.

-#### _PersistentVolume_ configuration:
+#### _PersistentVolume_ configuration

 ```yaml
 apiVersion: v1